 (Published in Orden Militaria Magazin No.60 of the German Order Collector Society; BDOS e.V.)

-Prinz Albert of Sachsen-Coburg-Gotha was looking for a wife in late 1836.
-Because of the help of the Prinz Leopold von Sachsen-Coburg-Saalfeld, his way lead him to crown princess Victoria of England.
-Unfortunately Victoria kept distance between herself and her poor cousin.
+Prinz Albert of Sachsen-Coburg and Gotha was looking for a wife in late 1836.
+Because of the help of the Prinz Leopold von Sachsen-Coburg-Saalfeld, his way led him to crown princess Victoria of England.
+Unfortunately, Victoria kept her distance between herself and her poor cousin so that he had to travel to court her.

 During his journey he awarded some people with different orders and medals.
 Captain Thomas Baldock was also awarded with such an order.

-Looking him up in the "Adress-Handbuch des Herzogthums Sachsen Coburg und Gotha" for the year 1837, proofs the awarding to Th.
+Looking him up in the "Adress-Handbuch des Herzogthums Sachsen Coburg und Gotha" for the year 1837 proves the award to Th.
 Baldock.
 It is written there: "1836.
 Octbr.
-Königlich Großbritanischer Marine-Captain Baldock".
-This was in general the 27. awarding of a knight cross and the 14. awarding of a knights cross for a foreigner.
+Königlich Großbritanischer Marine-Captain Baldock" as the 27th award of a knight cross and the 14th to a foreigner.

-It wouldn't be something unusual.
-Normally an awarding to foreigners are more often then to citizens.
-There wasn't normally a difference between a decoration for foreigner then for citizen.
-The Princely-Saxon House Order of Ernestine for foreigner is exceptional.
-For foreigners was a special style made.
+This was not something extraordinary.
+Foreigners received orders and decorations more frequently than citizens.
+The design of the decorations was generally not different either.
+The Princely-Saxon House Order of Ernestine for foreigners, however, was designed especially for those occasions during that time.
 The statutes from 1833 made a clear difference between both cases: "Die an Ausländer zu verleihenden Ordenskreuze haben keinen Eichenkranz um den blauen Ring.
-(Foreigners are getting decorations without the oak leaf surrounding the motto band)".
-The example shown is such a piece.
-The oak leaf wreath wasn't only missing so that the medallion would have been smaller then the normal medallions.
-A special medallion was extra made in case a piece was awarded to a foreigner.
+(Foreigners are getting decorations without the oak leaf wreath surrounding the motto band)".
+The example shown below is such a piece.
+The oak leaf wreath wasn't only missing and leaving the cross with a smaller medallion, but a new medallion had to be made to conform with the overall style of the order decoration when awarded to a foreigner.

 Knights Cross for Foreigners